ryn1x/Terminal-Spinners/README.md

 # Spinners
-Simple spinners and progress bars for perl6
+Simple spinners and progress bars for Perl 6